QuantiusBenignus/blurt/README.md

 **UPDATE: Now capable of transcribing with a whisper.cpp server** - [speedier and recommended](./NET_TRANSCRIBE.md).

 When the extension is installed and enabled (indicated with &#x0181; in the top bar), one can input text from speech into any window that allows input (such as the text editor in the screencast below).
 This is done by pressing a key combination (<CTRL+ALT+a> is the default), triggering a speech recognizer process that records a speech clip from the microphone, transcribes it with whisper.cpp and sends the result to the PRIMARY selection or Clipboard under X11 or Wayland.
-When speech is recorded, a microphone indicator appears in the top bar and is shown for the duration of the recording.
-The color of the extension indicator &#x0181; becomes yellow while recording.
+When recording speech, a microphone indicator appears in the top bar and the color of the extension indicator &#x0181; becomes yellow.
 The disappearance of the microphone icon from the top bar indicates that the recognizer has "blurted" a snippet of text that can be pasted with the middle mouse button.
 (Note that on slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to the time needed for transcription.
 On my computer it is less than 300 ms for an average paragraph of spoken text).

 The convenience that this extension affords is demonstrated in this screencast (note the microphone icon at the top when recording):